LaunchCodeEducation/java-web-dev-wiki/Class-4-(Classes-Part-2).md

 ## In the prep work this week, the students learned

+1. How to customize fields with the keywords ``final`` and ``static``.
-1. What a class is in Java and how instantiating classes create objects.
+1. How to add methods to a class and call those methods.
-1. The difference between fields and methods
+1. The difference between instance methods and static methods.
-1. What access modifiers are and how they can be used to encapsulate data.
-1. What the Single Responsibility Principle is and why we should make our classes responsible for one thing.
+1. How to override the default ``toString`` and ``equals`` methods for a class.
+1. How to auto-generate an ``equals`` method using the tools in IntelliJ.

 ## Announcements